manuelvicnt/manuelvicnt.github.io/about/index.md

 </p>

 <p align="center">
-I'm an Android developer 👨‍💻 currently working at Google.
+I'm an Android developer 👨‍💻 currently working at Bumble Inc.
 </p>

 &nbsp;

 ## What I do

+I currently work as a Staff Android Engineer at Bumble Inc. where I work with other Android developers to deliver a first-in-class user experience.

+## What I did at Google

-At Google, I work as an *Android Developer Relations (DevRel)* engineer.
-It's my focus to help improve the Android developer experience.
-I'm currently focusing on **Kotlin & Coroutines, Jetpack Compose, general app architecture, and dependency injection** (including Dagger and Hilt).
+At Google, I worked as an *Android Developer Relations (DevRel)* engineer from 2019 to 2023.
+It was my focus to help improve the Android developer experience focusing on **Kotlin & Coroutines, Jetpack Compose, general app architecture, and dependency injection** (including Dagger and Hilt).

-My role can be clearly divided into two main tasks:
+My role couldbe be clearly divided into two main tasks:

 * **Feedback to other teams**.
 DevRel is the *0th customer* for libraries and framework SDK updates.
-We're the first ones trying out what's coming next in Android development and deliver feedback accordingly. **Always with the Android community in mind**, I pay attention to API usability and how certain features could be misused, discuss trade offs and alternatives to different solutions, file bugs, etc.
+We were the first ones trying out what's coming next in Android development and deliver feedback accordingly. **Always with the Android community in mind**, I pay attention to API usability and how certain features could be misused, discuss trade offs and alternatives to different solutions, file bugs, etc.

 * **Outreach and guidance**.
 Apart from the content you can find in this website, I contribute with documentation to [developers.android.com](https://developers.android.com), [codelabs](https://codelabs.developers.google.com/), and [code samples](https://github.com/android).
 I love getting involved with the community by going and speaking in conferences, writing articles, and helping others as much as I can.